alanng10/Kernel/Docue/a.md

 Kernel has sched.

-Kernel sched unit is KernelThread orn ExecuteThread.
+Kernel sched unit is KernelThread orn ProgramThread.

 Kernel interen is on compute alpha operate.